richardpl/mpv/DOCS/man/en/vf.rst

         :p(x,y):  returns the value of the pixel at location x/y of the current plane.

-lua=fn_l:fn_u:fn_v:file
+lua=fn:fn_l:fn_u:fn_v:file
     Generic Lua equation/function filter.
 This filter uses LuaJIT FFI to compile and run Lua expressions as filter equations.

-    Each of the strings fn_l, fn_u and fn_v are compiled as Lua expressions and produce a single pixel in the respective color plane.
-For empty strings, the pixel value is passed through.
-If no expression is specified, a file argument is expected (see below).
+    Each of the options fn_l, fn_u and fn_v are compiled as Lua expressions and produce a single pixel in the respective color plane.
+For empty arguments, the pixel value is passed through.
+The option fn specifies one function for all planes.
+If none of the fn, fn_l, fn_u or fn_v options are given, the file option will be used (see below).

-    Pixel values are in the range 0-1.
-If your calculation can go out of range, you must clip them yourself.
+    Pixel values are in the range 0-1, and results are clipped to fit into this range.
+Pixel coordinates are in integers, and are clipped against the plane size.
+Fractional parts are trunciated.

     The following values are predefined:

     :x / y:             the coordinates of the current pixel (as integer)
     :p(x,y):            returns the value of the pixel at location x/y of the current plane
+    :fx / fy:           coordinates in range [0, 1)
+    :pf(fx,fy):         pixel at location x/y with coordinates in range [0, 1)
     :width / height:    width and height of the image
+    :sw / sh:           width/height scale depending on the currently filtered plane, e.g. 1,1 and 0.5,0.5 for YUV 4:2:0

+    Additionally, anything in math is guaranteed to be available, e.g. math.pi for the number pi.

     If a file argument is specified, the file is loaded as Lua chunk.
 It should define a function named filter_image.
 This function is called on every new image, and can access the global variables src and dst, which contain the source and destination images.
+This requires writing non-trivial Lua code, and learning how things are done by looking at the vf_lua_lib.lua souce file.

-    It should be understood that the Lua scripts are not sandboxed, and only trusted scripts should be used.
+    It should be understood that the Lua scripts and expressions are not sandboxed, and only trusted scripts should be used.

 test
     Generate various test patterns.